taniaduggal/taniaduggal-syself-devops/README.md

 *   Kubernetes version must be v1.30.3

 Hey.
-I have set up the Kubernetes environment with 3 masters and 2 nodes to create a multi-master Kubernetes cluster using the “kubeadm” self-manged service.
+I have set up the Kubernetes environment with 3 masters and 2 nodes to create a multi-master Kubernetes cluster using the “kubeadm” self-manged service with the primary requirement of Ubuntu 24.04 as the base OS and Kubernetes version of v1.30.3.

 ![syself-dev](https://github.com/user-attachments/assets/e94a4bbf-3e3f-4adb-a5b1-1e336b617109)